mehrvarz/tremote_plugin/bin.linux.ARM6/README.md

 runrtp abc-plugin.so arg1
 ```

-This behaves just as if abc is a regular executable.
-In which case you would enter the following to run it:
+This behaves just like it would, if abc was a normal native executable.
+In which case you would run it like so:

 ```
 abc arg1
 ```

+# Download runtrp for linux.ARM6 (Raspberry Pi)

 To download runtrp for linux.ARM6, click the "runrtp" link on top and then click Download.